 We don’t need to use the built-in code formatting tool provided by VS Code.
 We can disable the default language formatter and replace it with a custom language formatter or one provided by an extension like Prettier.

 To enable the Prettier formatter as our default formatter for all languages, we have to open the user settings again.
 Look for the following rule `editor.DefaultFormatter` and pick the Prettier formatter called `esbenp.prettier-vscode`.

 We need to add Prettier configuration rules to tell Visual Studio Code how to format our document now.
 The easiest way to do so is by creating a `.prettierrc`configuration file in the root of the project.
 This file will contain a JSON object which holds all the active rules.
 The advantage of this approach is that you can commit the configuration file to your repository to enforce the same coding standards across your team.
 This standardization will reduce refactoring work in the future.

 Here are some popular rules that can help you to refactor code quickly:

 Yes, refactoring should be fun!
 First of all, it gives developers a break to evaluate their code, improve, and learn from their mistakes.
 On top of that, developers like to start from a clean codebase rather than developing new features on top of a messy codebase.

 When it comes to refactoring tools and plugins, you have many options to choose from.
-For instance, we didn’t cover the JS Refactor extension in the Visual Studio Code marketplace because it only offers basic refactoring options.

 If you want to make significant gains quickly, we recommend using Prettier.
 It’s a powerful refactoring tool that also helps to enforce coding style standards across your team using a Prettier configuration file.
 Not to mention that VSCode offers a couple of useful refactoring functions like finding all references for a function or automatically fixing imports.